Wind farm: Europe

 In 2011 the European Union had a total installed wind capacity of 93,957 MW.
 Germany had the third-largest capacity in the world (after China and the United States), with an installed capacity of 29,060 MW at the end of 2011.
 Spain had 21,674 MW, and Italy and France each had between 6,000 and 7,000 MW.
 By January 2014, the UK installed capacity was 10,495 MW.
 But energy production can be different from capacity – in 2010, Spain had the highest European wind power production with 43 TWh compared to Germany's 35 TWh.

-Europe's largest windfarm is the 'London Array', an off-shore wind farm in the Thames Estuary in the United Kingdom, with a current capacity of 630 MW (the world's largest off-shore wind farm).
-Other large wind farms in Europe include Fântânele-Cogealac Wind Farm near Constanța, Romania with 600 MW capacity, and Whitelee Wind Farm near Glasgow, Scotland which has a total capacity of 539 MW.
+In addition to the 'London Array', an off-shore wind farm in the Thames Estuary in the United Kingdom, with a capacity of 630 MW (the world's largest off-shore wind farm when built), other large wind farms in Europe include Fântânele-Cogealac Wind Farm near Constanța, Romania with 600 MW capacity, and Whitelee Wind Farm near Glasgow, Scotland which has a total capacity of 539 MW.

 An important limiting factor of wind power is variable power generated by wind farms.
 In most locations the wind blows only part of the time, which means that there has to be back-up capacity of dispatchable generation capacity to cover periods that the wind is not blowing.
 To address this issue it has been proposed to create a "supergrid" to connect national grids together across western Europe, ranging from Denmark across the southern North Sea to England and the Celtic Sea to Ireland, and further south to France and Spain especially in Higueruela which was for some time the biggest wind farm in the world.
 The idea is that by the time a low pressure area has moved away from Denmark to the Baltic Sea the next low appears off the coast of Ireland.
-Therefore, while it is true that the wind is not blowing everywhere all of the time, it will always be blowing somewhere.
+Therefore, while it is true that the wind is not blowing everywhere all of the time, it will tend to be blowing somewhere.

-In July 2022, it became operative Seagreen, the world's deepest fixed-bottom wind farm.
+In July 2022, Seagreen, the world's deepest fixed-bottom wind farm, became operative.
 Located 26 miles off the Angus coastline, in Scotland, it has 114 turbines that generate 1.1 gigawatts (GW) of electricity.